 MPI provides a template for centres to use to keep records which can be found here

-But as per National Programme 2 centres must also have a food allergen management plan, and must ensure that every person who touches food (all supervising teaching, volunteers, and relief staff) have had training on how to keep food safe and suitable, ensuring there is no cross-contamination in food preparation and serving.
+As per National Programme 2 centres must also have a food allergen management plan and must ensure that every person who touches food (all supervising teaching, volunteers, and relief staff) have had training on how to keep food safe and suitable, ensuring there is no cross-contamination in food preparation and serving.

 Ministry for Primary Industries - food safety requirements for all ECE services